felwal/felwal.github.io/content/projects/avganar.md

 ## Process

 The Garmin ecosystem is very unstandardised, with different watches having different layouts and styles.
-I settled on making it standard-compatible with one version of the OS, while at the same time keeping a unique flair.
+I settled on making it standard-compatible with one version of the OS, while keeping a unique flair.

 ### Mode selection

-At one point the API was updated to require requesting one mode at a time.
-As such I had to (within the migration span of one month) restructure and design an interaction for this:
+At one point the API was updated to require requesting one transport mode at a time.
+As such I had to restructure and design an interaction for this:

 ![Exploring different ways to implement mode selection](/images/avganar-figma.png)